possibilities/claude-composer/work-on-readme/prompt.md

 For every change read the full readme.md, make change, and then then write the whole changed file to the new file in the ordinal sequence.

 The process we will take is to build one section at a time.
+Step by step you will:

+- Figure out which section that needs to be written next
+- Ask me if I'm ready for you to write the next section
+- Write the content and show me
-I will say the name of the section in the outline, you will write the content, and I will either accept it or ask for edits.
+- Prompt me to either accept it or ask for edits

 For all sections be pithy, minimal, give the user what they need to understand things from a high level and we will have breakout documents for deeper dives into individual sections.

-Are you ready for me to give you the next section to work on?
+Go off <3